 A sense of fullness after eating

 Yellowing of the skin (jaundice) or the white area of the eyes, called the sclera

 Q: How is the diagnosis of gallbladder cancer made?

-Your doctor may order either an ultrasound or a CT scan of your abdomen.
-If these scans show any abnormality near the gallbladder, the doctor may request a biopsy.
+Your healthcare provider may order either an ultrasound or a CT scan of your stomach.
+If these scans show any abnormality near the gallbladder, the healthcare provider may request a biopsy.
 A biopsy is the removal of a sample of tissue that a specialist looks at under a microscope to check for cancer cells.
 It's common for the biopsy to be done with the aid of a CT scan, which locates the tumor.
 This is called a CT scan-guided biopsy.
-Your doctor inserts a needle into the tumor to take out some tissue.
+Your healthcare provider inserts a needle into the tumor to take out some tissue.
 Sometimes a biopsy needs to be done in an operating room.

-Q: What does it mean when my doctor talks about the stage of my gallbladder cancer?
+Q: What does it mean when my healthcare provider talks about the stage of my gallbladder cancer?